 - Premade herbal eyewashes are available in many health food stores.
 Many of them contain diluted solutions of goldenseal (Hydrastis Canadensis), which in undiluted forms can be extremely irritating to the eye.
 Follow manufacturer's directions carefully.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of conjunctivitis based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account your constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account your constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 Viral and bacterial conjunctivitis are both very contagious.
 Family members should use separate towels.
 Wash your hands often.
 Keep children home from school and day care.